JuanVDW/PCNSE/High-Availability.md

     * Same dedicated HA interfaces
     * Licenses are unique to each FW; each needs matching licenses
     * Matching Slot configurations (for chassis 5000/7000 series)
-    * VM's must be on the same hyper-visor, and have same number of CPU Cores
+    * VM's must be on the same hypervisor, and have same number of CPU Cores

 ### HA Components and Operations
-* HA Control Link is L3 link that requires an IP address
+* HA Control Link (HA1) is L3 link that requires an IP address
     * Used to exchange heartbeats and hellos and HA state info
     * Used to exchange routing and user ID information
     * Active firewall uses this to exchange config change information
-* HA Datalink is a L2 Link, but can be configured in L3 that requires and IP
+* HA Datalink (HA2) is a L2 Link, but can be configured in L3 that requires and IP
     * L3 is required if the data links are not on the same subnet
     * In L2 mode, the Datalink uses ethernet type 0x7261
     * The Datalink synchronize sessions, forwarding table, IPSec SA's and ARP tables in the HA Pair